-American Educational Research Association (AERA).
-AERA is concerned with improving the education processes by encouraging scholarly inquiry related to education and by promoting the dissemination and practical application of research results.
+“The American Educational Research Association (AERA), founded in 1916, is concerned with improving the educational process by encouraging scholarly inquiry related to education and evaluation and by promoting the dissemination and practical application of research results.
+AERA’s more than 25,000 members are faculty, researchers, graduate students, and other distinguished professionals with rich and diverse expertise in education research.”
+(AERA website)

 Association for Talent Development (ATD).
 ATD is the leading resource on workplace learning and performance issues, providing information, research, analysis and practical information derived from the knowledge and experience of its members, its conferences and publications, and the coalitions and partnerships it has built through research and policy work.
 ATD's mission is to provide leadership to individuals, organizations, and society to achieve work-related competence, performance, and fulfillment.